-Note: All edits to the Capacity to Connect course content must be done in Articulate Rise before exporting and uploading the course to an LMS.
+Note: All edits to the Starting a Conversation About Mental Health course content must be done in Articulate Rise before exporting and uploading the course to an LMS.

 SCORM Overview

 SCORM stands for Shareable Content Object Reference Model.
 It's a collection of online training materials that is put together to an agreed standard for learning objects.
 The agreed standard tells programmers how to write their code so that it can "play well" with various learning management systems (such as D2L Brightspace, Moodle, Canvas, Blackboard).
 The SCORM package can track learners' progress and completion.
 Please note that edits cannot be made once the course content has been exported to SCORM.